๐ญ What is the Lectionary?

 Year One begins the First Sunday of Advent (four weeks before Christmas) before odd-numbered years.
 Year Two begins the First Sunday of Advent before even-numbered years.

-So, Year One starts on and Year Two starts on .
+So, Year Two starts on and Year One starts on .

 ๐ Readings